MarionCorvez/byassociationonly/README.md

 ## Introduction

-The By Association Only's website is an example of good design and UI, managing multiple cards & editorial templates with simplicity.
+By Association Only is an "Awwwards - site of the day" app.
+The website provide multiple challenging & fluid design patterns.

 ## Steps